memfault/interrupt/_posts/2020-10-27-october-2020-roundup.md

 - [Embedded Programming Without the IDE (2016)](http://reecestevens.me/blog/2016/07/08/embedded-programming-without-ide/) by Reece Stevens<br>Another helpful post for those trying to switch away from vendor IDE's to Make + GCC builds.
 - [My toothbrush streams gyroscope data](https://blog.johannes-mittendorfer.com/artikel/2020/10/my-toothbrush-streams-gyroscope-data) by Johannes Mittendorfer<br>It turns out the new Sonicare toothbrushes stream out gyroscope data over BLE characteristics.
 Johannes writes about his experience reverse-engineering the protocol.
 The post even includes a Python library to decipher the data being sent by the toothbrush.
 - [Compile and Flash Micropython Firmware on STM32F7](https://neil.computer/notes/how-to-compile-and-flash-micropython-firmware-on-stm32f7/) by Neil Panchal<br>A short note-to-self post documenting how to build and flash MicroPython on an STM32F7.
+- [Definitely not Windows 95: What operating systems keep things running in space?](https://arstechnica.com/features/2020/10/the-space-operating-systems-booting-up-where-no-one-has-gone-before/) by ArsTechnica<br>Ars does some digging on the software that runs on satellites and finds that RTOS's are quite common!
+- [Keil Studio Online](https://os.mbed.com/keil/)<br>I didn't see this when it was first announced, but it looks like Keil is going to the cloud!
+Based upon Eclipse Theia, which was based upon VSCode, it uses WebUSB to interact with local devices and promises multi-platform support.
+- [Reddit - temporarily-bricked Ferrari due to no cell reception](https://old.reddit.com/r/Justrolledintotheshop/comments/j914fh/dude_comes_straight_from_the_dealership_for_a/)<br>A hilarious short story about a Ferrari which failed mid-update and was left "broken" in DFU mode unable to update due to lack of cell reception.

 ## Neat Open Source Projects